 Need even more crunching?
 TinyPNG is a free online tool to further compress images.
 You upload your images to their website, adjust compression settings, and then download the new, smaller versions to include on your site.

 BONUS: you can use a plugin to further optimize your images once they’re on your WordPress site.
-ShortPixel has both free and paid plans that automatically compress images for you.
+ShortPixel and Imagify have both free and paid plans that automatically compress images for you.
 If you’re short on time, this saves you the extra step of running images through a compressor before uploading.
+Finally, you can have your website convert to newer webP formats for more savings.

 Still not enough?
 If your site is still graphics heavy and slow to load, you can try Lazy Loading too.
 This means your website will only load what’s visible “above the fold” and then loads the rest of the page as users scroll.